Mini Egg Cookies

 Make the cookie dough

-• Place the unsalted butter in a large microwave safe bowl.
-Microwave for 30-60 seconds until the butter has melted.
+• Place the unsalted butter in a large glass bowl and microwave for 30-60 seconds until melted.

-• Add the caster sugar, light brown sugar, vanilla extract, whole egg and egg yolk into the melted butter and mix together until combined.
+• Add the caster sugar, light brown sugar, vanilla extract, whole egg and egg yolk and mix together until combined.

-• Now fold in 200g of the flour (save the extra 40g for later) and the salt.
-The mixture will come together to form a cookie dough.
+• Fold in 200g of the flour (save the extra 40g for later) and the salt to make a cookie dough.

-• Divide the cookie dough between two bowls, so you have roughly the same amount in each.
+• Divide the cookie dough evenly between two bowls.

-• Add the remaining 40g flour into one bowl and fold into the cookie dough.
-This is your plain cookie dough.
+• Add the remaining 40g flour to one bowl and fold until combined.

-• Add the cocoa powder to the other bowl and fold into the cookie dough.
-This is your chocolate cookie dough.
+• Add the cocoa powder to the other bowl and fold until combined.

-• Use a rolling pin to bash the Mini Eggs in the bags until roughly broken up.
-Chop the Mini Egg chocolate bar into small chunks.
-Divide the chocolates between the two bowls (save a handful for later to decorate the cookies) and fold into the cookie dough.
+• Use a rolling pin to crush up the Mini Eggs and chop up the Mini Egg chocolate bar into small chunks.
+Divide between the two bowls of cookie dough and fold through.
+TIP: save a few whole Mini Eggs to decorate with later.

-• Cover both bowls with clingfilm and refrigerate overnight or for at least 5 hours.
+• Cover both bowls with clingfilm and place in the fridge to chill for at least 5 hours or overnight.
 The longer you leave it the thicker and softer your cookies will be.

 Roll and bake the cookies

-• Preheat the oven to 180°C (fan oven) and line a large flat baking tray with greaseproof paper.
+• Preheat the oven to 180°C fan / 200°C conventional.
+Line two large flat baking trays with baking paper.

-• Take both cookie doughs out of the fridge and leave to soften slightly at room temperature for 5 minutes.
+• Take both bowls of cookie dough out of the fridge and leave for 15 minutes to soften slightly.

-• As soon as the cookies are out of the oven, push a few leftover Mini Eggs into the top of each and use a round cookie cutter to shape them into perfectly round cookies.
+• As soon as the cookies are out of the oven, push a few Mini Eggs into the top of each and shape with a round cutter to make them perfectly round.

 • Leave on the baking tray for 15 minutes to cool down and firm up.
-This will change the cookie texture so try to resist the temptation to tuck in straight away.
+Serve and enjoy!

 Notes

-Freezing the cookie dough: once you’ve made the cookie doughs, chill it in the fridge for about 30 minutes.
-Then roll the dough into balls, place in freezer bag or container and store in the freezer for up to 2 months.
-You can bake the cookies from frozen for 13-14 minutes at180°C (fan oven).
+Freezing unbaked cookies: once you’ve made the cookie dough, chill it in the fridge for about 30 minutes.
+Roll the dough into balls, wrap individually in clingfilm and place in an airtight container.
+Freeze for up to 2 months.
+Bake from frozen for 14 minutes.

-Freezing baked cookies: layer the cookies between sheets of greaseproof paper to prevent them from sticking to each other.
-Then place in a container and freeze for up to 2 months.
+Freezing baked cookies: wrap the cookies individually in clingfilm and layer between sheets of baking paper in an airtight container.
+Freeze for up to 2 months.
 Defrost the cookies at room temperature.

 Keyword Cookies, Mini egg cookies, Mini eggs